poanetwork/posdao-contracts/README.md

   - staking tokens by participants (delegators, candidates, or validators) into the pools;
   - storing participants’ stakes;
   - withdrawing tokens by participants from the pools;
-  - moving tokens between pools by participant;
+  - moving tokens between pools by participant.
-  - performing automatic token withdrawals at the end of a staking epoch if requested by participants.

 - `TxPermission`: controls the use of zero gas price by validators in service transactions, protecting the network against "transaction spamming" by malicious validators.
 The protection logic is declared in the `allowedTxTypes` function.